-The other, and more popular Killifish live in ponds on the tropical savannahs, and very often the ponds dry up in the dry season.
+The other and more popular killifish live in ponds on the tropical savannahs and very often the ponds dry up in the dry season.
 The fish bury their eggs (egg-buriers or bottom-spawners).
-As the pond dries up the parents die but the eggs buried an inch or so (2 or 3 centimeters)deep under the mud survive and hatch within a few hours of the rains coming back in the wet season months or sometimes even a year later.
+As the pond dries up, the parents die but the eggs buried an inch or so (two or three centimeters) deep under the mud survive and hatch within a few hours of the rains coming back in the wet season months or sometimes even a year later.

 03 of 12

 These species are often called annual fish because they may live one season only.
-These species have bright vibrant colors and beautiful finnage but very short lifespan, as do many guppies, and though beautiful for a brief and splendid period, quickly begin to fade, wither and die.
-It is not the fault of the hobbyist when this happens, even under perfect conditions, it is the nature of things, the lifespan of this fish is short, the fact that a dry season never comes on the aquarium does not change that.
+These species have bright vibrant colors and beautiful finnage but very short lifespan, as do many guppies.
+Though beautiful for a brief and splendid period, they quickly begin to fade, wither, and die.
+It is not the fault of the hobbyist when this happens, even under perfect conditions, it is the nature of things.
+The lifespan of this fish is short, and the fact that a dry season never comes on the aquarium does not change that.

 04 of 12